Peshikan’s books: Stranger, Shadows of Invisible Dogs and Filiad

 Filiad, a novel published on Amazon and Smashwords.

-Filiad begins with the child’s Besovsky intrigues.
+Filiad begins with Besovsky's childish intrigues.
 An ill-fated love affair with his English and piano teacher predestines his fatherhood story.
-Since then, he does not like children as they remind him of his fiasco as a child.
-The fatal grudge against youth is soon to be put on trial by arterial fire when Blanche gives her father a fatal goodnight kiss that goes astray…What has malignantly sprung from neglect of love, swells ever more monstrous all the time but the narrator calls it nothing but—love.
-Filiad is a tale of anguish, both Besovsky’s and his daughter’s, and loss as real and communicable as their affair is one of dissimulation and deceit and lacks any other unequivocal message.
+Since then, he has not liked children as they remind him of his fiasco as a child.
+The fatal grudge against youth will soon be put on trial by arterial fire when Blanche gives her father a fatal goodnight kiss that goes astray…What has malignantly sprung from neglect of love swells ever more monstrous.
+Filiad becomes a tale of anguish, both Besovsky’s and his daughter’s, and loss as real and communicable as their affair is one of dissimulation and deceit and lacks any other unequivocal message.